Get Ready to Fall in Love With Dining In North Lake Tahoe

 Regional favorites include:

-- Squaw Valley’s Terrace Restaurant & Bar: Enjoy fine-dining at High Camp—accessible via the tram, which climbs thousands of feet above the natural sea level.
-This restaurant offers top-notch views of Squaw Valley, and features innovative California cuisine like portobello strips, mountain chili and red-wine braised short ribs.
+- Palisades Tahoe’s Terrace Restaurant & Bar: Enjoy fine-dining at High Camp—accessible via the tram, which climbs thousands of feet above the natural sea level.
+This restaurant offers top-notch views of Palisades Tahoe and features innovative California cuisine like portobello strips, mountain chili and red-wine braised short ribs.

-- Squaw Creeks’ Six Peaks Grille: Enjoy specialty cuisine masterminded by the Resort at Squaw Creek’s Executive chef, who sources sustainable seafood, meats and more from throughout the Reno-Tahoe region for a truly remarkable farm-to-table experience.
+- The Resort at Squaw Creek’s Six Peaks Grille: Enjoy specialty cuisine masterminded by the executive chef who sources sustainable seafood, meats and more from throughout the Reno-Tahoe region for a truly remarkable farm-to-table experience.
 Don’t miss out on a meal featuring the resort’s on-site hydroponic garden, from which salads, herbs and a variety of spices are developed to astonishing effect.

 We don’t know about you, but we’re getting hungry.
 Why not satisfy your appetite for something uniquely Tahoe and book your stay in North Lake Tahoe today?